YongliHe23/SequenceExamples-GE/pge2/README.md

 Dynamic sequence changes that **do not** require a separate segment (TRID) to be assigned:
 * gradient/RF amplitude scaling
-* RF/receive phase change
+* RF/receive phase
-* change in duration of a pure delay block (block containing only a delay event)
+* duration of a pure delay block (block containing only a delay event)
 * gradient rotation

 Dynamic sequence changes that **do** require a separate segment (TRID) to be assigned:
-* change in waveform shape or duration
+* waveform shape or duration
-* change in block execution order within a segment
+* block execution order within a segment
-* change in the duration of any of the blocks within a segment, unless it is a pure delay block
+* duration of any of the blocks within a segment, unless it is a pure delay block

 ### Set system hardware parameters